nanalelfe/a3/README.txt

 		});

 4) SHOW ALL TAGS
-	- Description: Returns the tags of all the articles with their corresponding number of appearances.
+	- Description: Returns the tags of all the articles with their corresponding number of appearances, as well as the total number of tags.
 	- HTTP Request: http://127.0.0.1:8080/tags
 	- URL: /tags
 	- Method: GET
 	- Response format: JSON Object
 	- Success Response:
 		- Code: 200
-		- Content: {tag1: # of appearances, tag2: # of appearances, ...}
+		- Content: {"total" : total#, tag1: # of appearances, tag2: # of appearances, ...}
-		- Sample Content: {"Computer Security" : 2, "Banking and Financial Institutions" : 1, "Biometrics" : 1}
+		- Sample Content: {"Computer Security" : 2, "Banking and Financial Institutions" : 1, "Biometrics" : 1 , "total" : 37}
 	- Error Response
 		- Code: Error 404 - Page not found
 		- Content: none